zailous1/JazzHR-DotNet-SDK/README.md

 Thank you for your interest in contributing to this project.
 You can report and fix existing bugs.
 Feel free to open issues and/or send pull requests.

 - Before sending a PR, please discuss the issue with the project admins.
-    - If the issue is not yet known, open a new issue and discuss.
+    - If the issue is not yet known, open a new issue and discuss it.
     - Come to an agreement on the proposal before beginning work on the solution.

-The `main` branch of this repository contains the latest stable release of the SDK.
+This repository's `main` branch contains the latest stable release of the SDK.
 Pull requests should be submitted against `main` by forking this repo into your account, developing and testing your changes, and creating pull requests to request merges.
 See the [Contributing to a Project](https://guides.github.com/activities/contributing-to-open-source/) article for more details about how to contribute.

 ### Steps to Contribute: